agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

 ## Conventional Flight Controls

-The conventional flight controls of a military jet trainer (Aermacchi MB-339) are shown in the next figure.
+The conventional flight controls of a military jet trainer (Aermacchi MB-339) are shown in the next two figures.

 {% include image.html
   url="/assets/img/MB339CD.png"